 Roboflow for Students

-If you're an individual student working on a computer vision project within Roboflow, please get started with Roboflow on our Free Tier (1GB of storage).
+If you're an individual student working on a computer vision project within Roboflow, please get started with Roboflow on our Free Tier (1000 images).

 If you'd like additional storage or premium features, the Roboflow team is happy to support your work.
 In fact, we may even promote your findings on this blog.
 We offer free additional student licenses in cases where the outputs of the research can be shared publicly.
 Simply get in touch, and be sure to use your institution's email.